OpenLMLab/LEval/README.md

 #### *Notice: Models are informed of the ground truth length via the instruction for open-ended tasks*
 1. The n-gram matching metrics like f1 are very sensitive to the *length* of ground truth (length bias).
 In our preliminary experiments, the turbo-16k model achieved very poor score on f1 score because it usually generates a very lengthy answer with an explanation which decreases the f1 score.
 To reduce the length bias, we suggest adding the length instruction (e.g., please answer with 10 words) while testing ngram metrics: *rouge* and *f1*.
-2. We've observed that LLM evaluators have a tendency to prefer answers that are more comprehensive.
-In a pairwise comparison scenario, where it's impossible to feed the entire lengthy document, responses with additional, albeit inaccurate details may receive a higher rating.
-The evaluation is predominantly based on the reference answer; hence, aligning the prediction's granularity with the ground truth ensures a more equitable assessment.
+2. The evaluation is predominantly based on the reference answer for LLM evaluator.
+There is also a length bias that LLM evaluators tend to prefer detailed answers.
+In a pairwise comparison scenario, where it's impossible to feed the entire document, responses with additional or even inaccurate details may receive a higher rating.
+It's challenging to judge the adequacy of a detailed summary against a one-sentence reference summary.
+Therefore, aligning the prediction's granularity with the ground truth ensures a more equitable assessment.

 <a name="eval_script"></a>
 ### Evaluation Scripts